adamharrison/lite-xl-terminal/README.md

 ## Status

-Currently pre-release.
-Still has major issues.
+Currently pre-release; but mostly complete.
 Use at your own risk.
-See TODO, below.

 Target release date is August 1st, 2023.